laurentperrinet/NeuroTools/doc/index.rst

    module presents a consistent interface for persistent data storage (e.g., for caching intermediate results), irrespective of storage back-end.
+-  `PANDORA's Toolbox <http://software.incf.org/software/pandora>`_ is a set of database analysis and visualization tools in MATLAB (c) for simulated and recorded electrophysiological data.

 See also the
 `ExampleScripts <http://neuralensemble.org/trac/NeuroTools/wiki/ExampleScripts>`_,